cooperkoers/cooperkoers/README.md

 ## Hello, I'm Cooper  👋

-I am currently a junior student-athlete at Princeton University studying computational and quantitative biology, performing research in the Akey and vonHoldt labs, as well as a member of the offensive line on the football team.
+I am currently a junior student-athlete at Princeton University studying computational and quantitative biology, performing research in the Akey and vonHoldt labs, as well as competing as a member of the offensive line on the football team.
 My research interests lie in developing bioinformatic tools to perform all sorts of analyses!

 ## 🔭 I am currently working on...